Arrays & Floats

 In this case my refactoring is: delete the function and the test!

 We must keep in mind that "code is liability".
-Each line of code in the code base has a cost and needs a reason to be kept there.
+Each line of code in the repository has a cost and needs a reason to be kept there.

 In this case I see no value in keeping a sum function just to be wrapper around the Array#sum call.

-So, the result of our refactoring is a completely empty average.rb file and an empty test class in average_test.rb, like this:
+So, the result of our refactoring is an empty class in statistics_calculator.rb file and an empty test class in statistics_calculator_test.rb, like this:

 require 'minitest/autorun'